aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/markdownsaveoptions/_index.md

 ```

 Sets the format strategy when exporting the cell value as string.
-[CellValueFormatStrategy](../../com.aspose.cells/cellvalueformatstrategy).
+See [CellValueFormatStrategy](../../com.aspose.cells/cellvalueformatstrategy).

 **Parameters:**
 | Parameter | Type | Description |